 Sea Crone's Requiem

-A Mermaids Tail contains a 1/2 cup each of Dead Sea, Pink Himalayan and Epsom salts, Baking Soda (2 Tablespoons), Irish Moss, Nori, or Dulce seaweed (approximately 1/2 to 1 cup depending on whether it is powdered or crumbled, 1/4 - 1/2 cup Sage (dried herb), essential oils of Chamomile, Tea Tree, Lemon and/or Rose (no more than a total of 30 drops).
+A 1/2 cup each of Dead Sea, Pink Himalayan and Epsom salts, Baking Soda (2 Tablespoons), Irish Moss, Nori, or Dulce seaweed (approximately 1/2 to 1 cup depending on whether it is powdered or crumbled, 1/4 - 1/2 cup Sage (dried herb), essential oils of Chamomile, Tea Tree, Lemon and/or Rose (no more than a total of 30 drops).
 Helps to heal genital irritations and inflammations, such as herpes and hemorrhoids.

 Choosing Your Bath Salt Container